winter-yuki/kotlin-self-types/README.md

 Self-types [mean](https://docs.scala-lang.org/tour/self-types.html) something entirely different in Scala 2 (trait mixin requirement).
 Also there is `this.type` but it refers to the singleton type of current value.

-There is a [proposal](https://github.com/lampepfl/dotty/issues/7374) to introduce `ThisType` in Scala 3, however it is still raw enough.
+There is a [proposal](https://github.com/lampepfl/dotty/issues/7374) to introduce `ThisType` in Scala 3, however, it is still raw enough.

-Also there is a possibility to emulate self-types with an associated type but only for one layer of hierarchy and with some explicit casts:
+Also, there is a possibility to emulate self-types with an associated type but only for one layer of hierarchy and with some explicit casts:
 ```scala
 trait A:
   type S